lipemat/js-boilerplate/README.md

 Now you may write `jest` tests as desired and run them via `yarn run test`
 1. Tests file must have .test.js in file name

+**Alternatively you may create a [run configuration](https://www.jetbrains.com/help/phpstorm/running-unit-tests-on-jest.html#createRunConfigJest) in PHPStorm for an interactive testing experience.**
+1. Jest package: `<project root>/node_modules/jest-cli`
+2. Working directory: root of your app which contains the `jest.config.js`.
+3. "All tests" to run entire directory of tests.
+4. "Suite" to run a particular file of tests.